Romer’s Tree Frog

 About the Species

-This frog is endemic to Hong Kong and likely to be the most well-known native species.
-It has a long conservation history by local standards.
-The species was first recorded from Lamma Island and is mainly found on Lamma and Lantau Islands.
+This tiny frog no larger than the tip of your thumb was once thought to be endemic to Hong Kong and was known from two key sites in the territory, Lamma Island and parts of Lantau Island.
 The largest population was found on Chek Lap Kok, which was under imminent threat from the development of the new International Airport in the mid-1990s.
-This even triggered a series of conservation actions, including the translocation of frogs to other suitable habitats.
+This event triggered a series of conservation actions, including the translocation of frogs to other suitable habitats and the establishment of an overseas assurance colony for the species.